 Monument-strewn capital of Ancient Greece

-Greece has ancient monuments at seemingly every turn, but it’s in Athens where the greatest and most iconic still stand.
-High on a rocky outcrop overlooking the city, the Acropolis epitomizes the glory of ancient Greece with its graceful Parthenon and 17,000-seat Theatre of Dionysos.
-Other impressive ruins littering this vibrant city include the Temple of Olympian Zeus and two agoras (marketplaces; one Greek, one Roman) mingling with first-rate museums.
+Greece has ancient monuments at seemingly every turn, but it’s in Athens where this ancient empire's greatest and most iconic monuments stand proud.
+High on a rocky outcrop overlooking the city, the Acropolis epitomizes the glory of ancient Greece, with its graceful Parthenon and 17,000-seat Theatre of Dionysos.
+Other impressive ruins littering this vibrant city include the Temple of Olympian Zeus and two agoras (marketplaces) – one Greek, one Roman – mingling with first-rate museums.

 A fairytale-style castle rises from lush green hills in Bavaria, Germany.

-Admire the beauty of Neuschwanstein Castle in Germany © Mr Waqas Arshad / Shutterstock
+Admire the fairytale beauty of Neuschwanstein Castle in Germany.
+Waqas Arshad/Shutterstock

 24. Schloss Neuschwanstein, Germany